 During the Seven Years' War, the regiment was commanded by:

-- since February 20 1743 till March 1 1763: Marquis de la Rochefoucauld (aka la Rochefoucauld-Langeac or la Rochefoucauld-Surgères)
+- from February 20, 1743 to March 1, 1763: Jean-Joseph, Marquis de la Rochefoucauld (aka la Rochefoucauld-Langeac or la Rochefoucauld-Surgères)

 Service during the War

 At the outbreak of the war, in 1756, the regiment was stationed at Phalsbourg.